The impossibility of transparancy

-Ko Colijn is director of Clingendael Institute.
-I did an internship at this institute being driven by the strong desire to understand the complexity of the world we live in, where everything seems to be connected.
+I did an internship at the Clingendael Institute, being driven by the strong desire to understand the complexity of the world we live in, where everything seems to be connected.
 Clingendael Institute advises the government about global developments, and those seem to go faster than ever before.
 I went back to Clingendael to talk to Colijn and his view on how we can approach these fast-paced global developments as a unity.
 Now that we slowly start to realize that everything is connected with each other and our old principles of separation and controlling no longer serve us.

 Text: Robin van den Maagdenberg

 Is there a development in the current International political climate that makes your heart beat faster?

 In international relations, there is a continuous danger of chaos, war and anarchism.
 Simply because there is no hierarchical structure and there is no higher power that can say “stop making war”.
 Laws of the jungle reigns supreme.
 Because of all these conflicts in the world, the realization that we as humans have to solve our own problems is rising.
 A very good development if you ask me.
 This development sometimes goes with two steps forward and then one step backwards.
 The terrorist attacks are a step backwards for example.
 There is a certain pessimism screaming “we can’t control this”, “we have to fight each other away”.
 This fighting paradigm is predominant nowadays but for the long term, I don’t believe it will be.
 Call me naive to say this but I am convinced that we will accomplish to live together without aggression.
 We might need two world wars to accomplish this.

 If we want to live together without fear and violence, which values will then inevitably change?